 An election must be made to transfer from Capped Drawdown to Flexi Access Drawdown.
-To make the election easy a client is required to complete the transfer to Flexi Access form and provide to Hartley Pensions.
+To make the election easy a client is required to complete the switch to Flexi Access form and provide to Hartley Pensions to process.

 The maximum income that a client can take is calculated from the remaining crystallised funds held within the pension.
 A prescribed formula by HMRC states the maximum amount the client can take.

 No. Clients can select to receive any income amount they like as long as it does not exceed the maximum income level.

 GAD is the term used for the calculation that produces the maximum income.
 GAD stands for the Government Actuary Department.

 The formula used to calculate the income produces a base income figure.
 The client can then choose to take between 0% and 150% of this amount as their income amount.
 The base figure should be an equivalent income value to an annuity.

 A pension year is the 12 month period that the maximum income amount can be provided.
 The client can receive up to their maximum income amount during the 12 month period.
 The income amount then resets at the beginning of the new pension year.
 A clients pension year will not mirror the tax year.

 Previously the client would be have been charge an unauthorised tax charge.
 From 6th April 2015 the client will automatically be moved to Flexi Access Drawdown and trigger the MPAA.